matter-labs/zksync-web-era-docs/docs/api/tools/block-explorer/batches-view.md

 To see more batches, use the pagination at the bottom to navigate through the pages.

-If you've left the homepage, you can still search for a batch by typing in its batch number.
+Use the search function on the explorer dashboard to search for a batch by its batch number.

 Batches are similar to blocks and have properties like block headers and transactions.